 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standard Update (ASU) No. 2014-09, Revenue from Contracts with Customers.
 This ASU is a comprehensive new revenue recognition model that requires a company to recognize revenue from the transfer of goods or services to customers in an amount that reflects the consideration that the entity expects to receive in exchange for those goods or services.
-The Company is required to adopt the new pronouncement on January 1, 2017 using one of two retrospective application methods.
-The Company is evaluating the application method and the impact of this new standard on our financial statements.
+The Company is required to adopt the new pronouncement using one of two retrospective application methods.